Code-Institute-Submissions/CI-MS2-InteractiveFrontend/README.md

 Problems executing bookLoader.js in contact.html when it is called as an external file.

-#### Updates (6/1/2020)
+#### Updates (1/5/2020)

 Contact.html is now fully functional.
 Will add confirmation dialogue soon.

 bookLoader.js is now functional.
-It wasn't executing properly due to having "javascript" as its type.
+It wasn't executing properly due to having "javascript" as its type in the html element.

+#### Updates (9/6/2020)

+Contact.html now confirms succesful sends and errors as intended.

+Finished data-entry for books.json and finished bookLoader.js and /en/books.html to make it fully functional as intended, including animations.
+It unfortunately meant this commit was quite large, but the majority of those changes are adding image-assets.